 - Select the human Statin Pathway and click Import as Pathway, or simply double-click the pathway in the list.

 The pathway opens in Cytoscape with the original pathway layout and the WikiPathways style:

 Nodes in pathways from WikiPathways are annotated with identifiers from public databases, visible in the XrefId column in the Node Table.
-The Statin pathway is annotated with mostly Entrez Gene identifiers.
-Our experimental data is annotated with Ensembl identifiers, so we will map the Entrez identifiers on the pathway to Ensembl using ID Mapper.
+The Statin pathway is annotated with mostly Entrez Gene identifiers, and our experimental data is annotated with Ensembl identifiers.
+The ID Mapper automatically maps the identifiers in the pathway to Ensembl, adding a column named Ensembl.

-- Load the WPExpData.txt file under File menu, select Import → Table → File....
+- Load the WPExpData.txt file under File menu, select Import → Table from File....